World leading in animal care

 - Develop and implement a Framework that ensures every animal is valued and treated with care and respect.

-- By 2023, achieve all farmers implementing and reporting under the Framework.
+- Achieve farmers implementing and reporting under the Framework.

 - Lead the development and implementation of a strategy to enable every calf born in a dairy herd to live a purposeful life.